justinrummel/jr.com-mm/_posts/2015-01-22-generic-ubuntu-server-setup-scripts-for-networking-and-vmware-tools.md

 On ever Ubuntu Server setup there are a couple of items that you should do first before trying to install the JDS or JSS installers.
 We need the following:

-- Server FQDN (hopefully you have already populated your internal DNS with the associated IP address)
+- Server FQDN (you should have already populated your internal DNS with the associated IP address)
 - Networking info (IP Address, gateway, subnet mask, etc)
 - Install openssh-server (and possibly curl) on our new VM